ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 ## Issues

 Check the [Ideas](/doc/IDEAS.md) page if you are searching for a good topic to start with.
-You can also visit the [issue-tracker](https://github.com/ElektraInitiative/libelektra/issues) and filter the list by pre-defined labels like [good first issue](https://github.com/ElektraInitiative/libelektra/labels/good%20first%20issue).Do not hesitate to open a new issue if you want to ask a question, report or fix a bug or approach new topics.
+You can also visit the [issue-tracker](https://github.com/ElektraInitiative/libelektra/issues) and filter the list by pre-defined labels like [good first issue](https://github.com/ElektraInitiative/libelektra/labels/good%20first%20issue).
+Do not hesitate to open a new issue if you want to ask a question, report or fix a bug or approach new topics.

+## Ways to Contribute

+- If you want to contribute on existing [plugins](/src/plugins/README.md), or create new ones, like validators, check out the tutorial on [how to write plugins](/doc/tutorials/plugins.md).
+[You can also write plugins in java](/doc/tutorials/java-plugins.md).
+- Check out how you can contribute to make Elektra work in your favorite language: [Language Bindings](src/bindings/README.md), [Tutorial on Language Bindings](/doc/tutorials/language-bindings.md).
+- Improve the reliability of Elektra, by creating new, and improve existing [tests](/doc/TESTING.md).
+[Check out the Code Coverage Report](https://doc.libelektra.org/coverage/master/debian-bullseye-full/).
+[You can also create tests for tutorials](https://github.com/ElektraInitiative/libelektra/tree/master/tests/shell/shell_recorder/tutorial_wrapper)

 ## Creating a Pull-Request